SETI in 2020: Results from Searches ( papers)

 Overall, this represents both a substantial increase in the ``Cosmic Haystack'' fraction searched, and the deployment of important new search strategies in the radio.

 The Allen Telescope Array (ATA) continued its survey of the skies, publishing in 2020 a deep survey and null result of the Wow!\ Signal field.
 This work, by \citet{Harp2020a}, scanned the entire field consistent with the original signal, and included a 10 MHz bandwidth and $\sim$100 hours of observation, the longest follow-up yet performed.
-Since the Wow!\ Signal is, arguably, still the best candidate signal ever detected, it is good to see the field followed up in this manner to search for potential repetitions.
+It is good to see the field followed up in this manner to search for potential repetitions.

 \citet{Tremblay2020} reported on the deepest narrowband SETI search yet with the Murchison Widefield Array (MWA), this time of the Vela region.
 These low-frequency searches explore very large regions of parameter space in the \citet{Haystack} Cosmic Haystack formalism, thanks to their sensitivity and very large fields of view.